Franz Ferdinand announce departure of drummer Paul Thomson

 He concluded: “Franz Ferdinand was, is, and always will be family and a huge part of me.
 My words and smile are so easy now.”

 Franz Ferdinand released their fifth and latest album, ‘Always Ascending’, in 2018.
-Speaking to NME last summer, frontman Alex Kapranos said he was “focussing more on Franz Ferdinand” at that time.
+Speaking to NME last summer, frontman Alex Kapranos said he was “focussing more on Franz Ferdinand”.

 “All I’ll say is that we have songs and I really enjoy playing them!” he told NME.